coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 onto the development kit.

 - Started with RaspberryPI (ARM64 is supported by Segger)
-- Now Ubuntu on an Intel NUC (faster to update, supported by our IT)
+- Now Ubuntu on an Intel NUC (more enjoyable to work with)

-## Power cycle!
+# Power cycle!

 There are all kinds of reasons why devices crash, so turning it on and off again is needed (power cycle).